Andybird88/CV/README.md

 #### Skills - Mentoring/pairing
 - Became a mentor whilst at makers and paired with people daily.
 - Love the mentor/mentee dynamic and appreciate how much value there is for both sides.
-- Coached three mentee's whilst at makers and built some great relationships/friendships.
+- Coached 3 mentee's whilst at makers and built some great relationships/friendships.
 - Get great satisfaction out of both teaching and learning.
-#### Skills - Empathy
+#### Skills - Empathy and understanding
 - I've been told I have high levels of empathy and feel like this helps me understand and get on with all different types of people.
 - I find it really interesting to hear about peoples different backgrounds and cultures.
 I love finding out more about people and enlightening myself.
 - This skill also helps me to look at problems from different angles and consider a more well rounded approach.

 #### Any other qualifications